Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Geometric Perspective

 \subsection{Permutations}

 In a typical quantum circuit, qubits are sequentially numbered.
-This numbering implies an unsubstantiated sense of locality or neighbourhood.
+This numbering implies an unsubstantiated sense of order of qubits in the quantum circuit and state vector picture.
 Indeed, it is actually completely arbitrary and nothing more of a naming convention.
 Qubit $q_i$ and $q_j$ could also be remapped $q_{\sigma(i)}$ and $q_{\sigma(j)}$ for some permutation $\sigma \in S_n$.
-The actual relevance of locally comes from the concrete problem instance \footnote{An additional establishment of locality and neighbourhood comes from restrictions imposed by the coupling graph of the concrete quantum processor executing the circuit.
-This consideration is beyond the more abstract arguments presented in this paper.}, which imposes relations between variables, which in turn are mapped to qubits.
+Yet, geometrically the state vectors of $\ket|0010>$ and $\ket|0001>$ are orthogonal.
+In this section we will extend the geometric distance measure to address this dilemma.
+From a computational standpoint, looking at a concrete problem instance there is no order of variables by naming, there are relations between variables\footnote{Which then could enforce an order not necessarily present in the naming of variables}.
+Variables are then being mapped to qubits and inter variable connections usually result in qubit interactions \ie multi qubit gates.
 Those connections could better be represented as a graph, which in turn is isomorphic under vertex permutations.
 On this graph, we assign to each vertex a colour based on properties of its linked qubit.
 By keeping track of the necessary permutations, we can, at each intermediate time, determine the permutation order of qubits based on their assigned colour.

 One could thus visualise a quantum state evolution as the change of a colour spectrum through time.
 Solving a classical problem, we are basically interested in the measurement probabilities of all qubits and the resulting bit-string, hopefully encoding a possible solution to the problem.
 We therefore exemplary map $\braket<P_0>$, $\braket<P_+>$ and $\braket<P_{+i}>$ to the hue, saturation and value component of an HSV colour.
 Here $\braket<P_0>$, $\braket<P_{+}>$ and $\braket<P_{+i}>$ are the probabilities of the reduced mixed system of said qubit being in the state $\ket|0>$, $\ket|+>$ and $\ket|+i>$.
 Now the, qubits can be ordered according to their hue. \Cref{fig:colorrep} demonstrates how this representation, which is qubit permutation invariant, still reveals highly specific structures of quantum state evolutions.
 As we will show below, the ordering does not alter non-stabiliserness, as it can be performed by an efficient Clifford circuit.
 Therefore, it can be ignored regarding our analysis of non-stabiliserness resource consumption.
 Additionally, introducing, at the worst case, one ordering and reordering before and after each computational step does also not change the complexity theoretic characterisation of the circuit, as it, given the presumption of a polynomial sized initial circuit, only adds a polynomial amount of permutation circuits which themselves also only have a polynomial complexity.
 Therefore, questions regarding the link between non-stabiliser consumption and quantum advantages can be investigated with frameworks factoring out permutational degrees of freedom.